Frequently Asked Questions

-The National Councils are smaller subgroups within U.S. Travel’s membership to better service the needs of the Experience community (Experience Network), State Tourism Directors (NCSTD) and Destinations (Destinations Council).
+The National Councils are smaller subgroups within U.S. Travel’s membership to better service the needs of the Experience community (National Council of Attractions and Experiences), State Tourism Directors (NCSTD) and Destinations (Destinations Council).
 If your organization falls into one of these groups, your organization is automatically a member of the Council.

 Making Changes to Your Membership Questions

 The information listed in the membership directory is incorrect.
 How do I update it?

 Email us with the correct information.
 Note that a change in organization name may impact your dues level.

 The person who handled the membership is no longer with the organization - what do I do?